toyosee/phishing-tool/README.md

     4. Run Backend: Start the Flask server for the backend. python main.py

-    5. Run Frontend: In a separate terminal, start the React development server for the frontend. npm start
+    5. Run Frontend: In a separate terminal, start the React development server for the front end. npm start

     6. Access Dashboard: Open your browser and navigate to http://localhost:3000 to access the Phishing Detection Dashboard.